vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (folio 292a-296a).
 Vide also AK (folio 611a).
 Kapardiśvara-Vinayakavrata-4th tithi of Sr. śu.; tithi; worship

-of Ganesa; Vratārka folios 78b-84a (from Skanda), VR 160–168; both refer to Vikramārkapura and say Vikrama ditya performed it.
+of Gaṇeśa; Vratārka folios 78b-84a (from Skanda), VR 160–168; both refer to Vikramārkapura and say Vikrama ditya performed it.

 List of vratas

 279

-Kapilāṣaṣthi-ratamon Bh.
+Kapilāṣaṣṭhi-ratamon Bh.
 Kr. (by amānta reckoning) or

-Aśvina kṛ by (pārṇimānta) 6th; conjoined to Tuesday, Vyati pāta-yoga, Rohini-nakṣatra acc. to HV I 578 (Prostha padāsite pakse sasthi Bhaumena samyutā!
-Vyatipātena Rohinyā sā sasthi kapilā smrtā 11).
+Aśvina kṛ by (pārṇimānta) 6th; conjoined to Tuesday, Vyati pāta-yoga, Rohini-nakṣatra acc. to HV I 578 (Prostha padāsite pakse ṣaṣṭhi Bhaumena samyutā!
+Vyatipātena Rohinyā sā ṣaṣṭhi kapilā smrtā 11).
 If in addition to the above the Sun is in Hasta nakṣatra then the results are greater still; worship of Bhāskara; gift of a kapilā cow.
 HV I 577-78 (from Skanda ), NS 152, PC 102, VR 221-231, Some works refer it to Āśv.; but when Bh. is mentioned it must be taken to be amūnta as the concurrence of Rohini is possible on that supposition alone.
 The conjunction of so many items is rare, generally found once in 60 years.
-For reference to Kapilaṣasthi, vide I. A. vol. 25 p.
+For reference to Kapilaṣaṣṭhi, vide I. A. vol. 25 p.
 345 where a Canarese inscription of Vijayanagar king Kșsparāya (in Bh.
 Kr.
 6 of śake 1435 corresponding to Tuesday, 20-9-1513)

 refers to it.

-Kamalaṣaṣthi-Mārg. śu.
+Kamalaṣaṣṭhi-Mārg. śu.
 5–7; tithi; one year; Brahmā is devatā;

 begin niyamas on 5th, fast on 6th and gift of lotus made of gold and sugar to a brāhmaṇa; on 7th morning honouring brāhmaṇa and feeding him ksira; 12 different names of